 Start Supplemental Information

-The Peer Review Workshop will provide an assessment of the model developed by MRIP for this purpose.
-The product of the Workshop will be a Summary documenting panel opinions regarding the strengths and weaknesses of the proposed calibration model.
-The panel of reviewers will consist of three persons selected by the Center of Independent Experts, and four persons selected by the regional fishery management councils and ASMFC.
-The Panel will be chaired by an individual also selected by the councils and ASMFC.
-The Agenda is subject to change, and the latest version will be posted at http://www.countmyfish.noaa.gov.
+The Peer Review Workshop will provide an assessment of the statistical approach developed by MRIP for this purpose.
+The product of the Workshop will be a summary report documenting panel opinions regarding the strengths and weaknesses of the proposed conversion approach.
+The panel of reviewers will include individuals selected by the Center for Independent Experts (CIE) as well as individuals selected by the Regional Fishery Management Councils and ASMFC.
+The panel will be chaired by an individual also selected by the Councils and ASMFC.
+The agenda is subject to change, and the latest version will be posted at http://www.countmyfish.noaa.gov.
 The workshop will also be accessible by webinar in listen-only mode.
 Requests for webinar access should be directed to NMFS (see FOR FURTHER INFORMATION CONTACT) three days prior to the workshop.

 This workshop will be physically accessible to people with disabilities.
-Requests for auxiliary aids should be Start Printed Page 28304directed to NMFS (see FOR FURTHER INFORMATION CONTACT) three days prior to the meeting.
+Requests for auxiliary aids should be directed to NMFS (see FOR FURTHER INFORMATION CONTACT) three (3) days prior to the meeting.